-Speakers At Indian Science Congress Say Newton Was Wrong, Ancient Demon Had Planes
+Indian Science Congress Speakers Say Newton Was Wrong, Ancient Demon-King Had Planes

 1) It is OK to be angry and embarrassed about the buffoonish claims that have been made at the #IndianScienceCongress, but this is really not the first time.
 We have heard about controversial claims being made at every science congress ever since the Hindutva forces came to power— Manimugdha Sharma (@quizzicalguy) January 5, 2019

-Indian scientists have expressed their displeasure over the controversial comments.
 "It makes me uncomfortable when pseudoscience statements are made from a platform like the Indian Science Congress," said Kushagra Agrawal, a research scholar in the department of chemical engineering at the Indian Institute of Technology, Guwahati.
 The idea of such events is to show the world India's scientific prowess, he said, "but it makes me wonder what impression those Nobel laureates and other foreign scientist dignitaries will take from our country."

 The principal scientific adviser to the prime minister, K. VijayRaghavan, wrote in a blog post that the "scientifically completely untenable" claims could cause harm if they were to find their way into public policy: "When lay people, including politicians, make random and untenable statements linking religion, culture, the past etc to science, the problem is to be addressed by collegial communication.
 When scientists make such links, they should be addressed more squarely."

-He calls the pseudo-scientists "gorillas" in the room, blaming them for hijacking real scientific conversations.
+He calls the pseudoscientists "gorillas" in the room and blames them for hijacking real scientific conversations.

-But at this time, many scientists say, there is no evidence that this kind of pseudo-science has seeped into public policy just yet.
-Agrawal says he believes Indian bureaucracy has a staff of competent scientists who can advise and guide policy-making in the right direction.
+But at this time, many scientists say, there is no evidence that this kind of pseudoscience has seeped into public policy just yet.
+Agrawal says he believes Indian bureaucracy has a staff of competent scientists who can advise and guide policymaking in the right direction.

-And Modi's comments at the Science Congress have been well-received by the scientific community.
-The prime minister, who has tweeted that 2018 was a "great year" for science in India, expanded on this theme in his speech at the Science Congress on Jan 4.
-He cited SCOPUS (an international database of research papers) as indicating that the country was among the top five in terms of publishing scientific research.
-He urged Indians to focus on innovations and start-ups, especially in finding ways to increase agriculture produce through technology.
+And Modi's comments at the congress have been well-received by the scientific community.
+The prime minister, who has tweeted that 2018 was a "great year" for science in India, expanded on this theme in his speech on Jan 4.
+He cited Scopus, an international database of research papers, as indicating that the country was among the Top 5 in terms of publishing scientific research.
+He urged Indians to focus on innovations and startups, especially in finding ways to increase agriculture produce through technology.

-The key achievements of Indian science this past year, he said, were expressed in such innovations as the production of aviation grade bio-fuel, a real-time landslide warning system that can help during flooding emergencies, a portable reading machine for the visually impaired and inexpensive devices for the quick diagnosis of cervical cancer, TB and dengue, diseases that affect millions in India.
+The key achievements of Indian science this past year, he said, were expressed in such innovations as the production of aviation grade biofuel, a real-time landslide warning system that can help during flooding emergencies, a portable reading machine for the visually impaired and inexpensive devices for the quick diagnosis of cervical cancer, tuberculosis and dengue, diseases that affect millions in India.

 But Modi has not addressed the growing controversy over the many comments at this year's congress linking science and religion.